Embracing Your Dental Health

-Maintaining our oral health can be challenging at times.
-We all live busy schedules but research has shown that good oral health can lead to good overall health.
+Maintaining our dental health can be challenging at times.
+We all live busy schedules but research has shown that good dental health can lead to good overall health.
 Below are some tips to help embrace your oral health today!

 Top Oral Health Tips

--Change your toothbrush at least every 6 months.
+-Change your toothbrush at least once every 6 months.

--Teenagers with braces may need to use special toothbrushes and other oral hygiene tools to brush their teeth.
+-Teenagers or adults with orthodontic braces may need to use special toothbrushes and other oral hygiene tools to brush their teeth.

 -Older people with arthritis or other problems may have trouble holding a toothbrush or using floss.
 Some people find it easier to use an electric toothbrush.